 Toe and foot print (called ‘Toe and foot print Acquisition Profile – TAP)

-Acquisitionthe combination of Field 11.003: Audioand s in the ANSI/NIST-ITL standard
+Note that there is no corresponding Acquisition Profile for Voice.
+The equivalent is the combination of Field 11.003: Audio object descriptor code / AOD and Field 11.008: Acquisition source / AQS in the ANSI/NIST-ITL standard.

 Environmental Profile

-The set of specifications related to a particular type of environmental conditions the mobile ID device will be used.
+The set of specifications related to a particular type of environmental conditions in which the mobile ID device will be used.
 These profiles (described in Section 16 Environmental Profiles) are:

 Indoor